A split step Fourier/discontinuous Galerkin scheme for the Kadomtsev--Petviashvili equation: Numerical simulations

 For the remainder of this section we will refer to this as the sech initial value.
 Choosing this initial value is motivated by the fact that in many applications of the KP equation we consider initial values that decay to zero as $x\to\infty$ but are not exactly periodic on the truncated domain that we have to employ in a numerical simulation.
 This then usually means that we have to choose $L$ relatively large in order to render errors due to the truncation of the physical domain negligible.

-In Figure \ref{fig:order-sech} we investigate the performance of the discontinuous Galerkin approach both as a function of regularity (i.e.~as a function of the final time) and as a function of $L$ (i.e.~at what point the physical domain is truncated).
-We observe that in all these simulations the eight order method shows at least equal performance as compared to the FFT implementation (for any accuracy).
-In addition, if higher precision (and thus larger domains) are of interest the discontinuous Galerkin scheme is clearly superior to the FFT implementation.
-Let us emphasize that in this example the decay of the initial value as $x\to\infty$ is still exponential.
+In Figure \ref{fig:order-sech} we investigate the performance of the discontinuous Galerkin approach as a function of regularity (i.e.~as a function of the final time).
+We observe that the FFT implementation is, in general, superior to the discontinuous Galerkin approach.
+However, the difference in the number of degrees of freedom needed, for a given accuracy, for the 8th order discontinuous Galerkin method is always less than a factor of two.
+The discontinuous Galerkin approach outperforms Lagrange interpolation (except at tolerances below $10^{-2}$ and $t=0.2$).

-As the third and final example we consider Burgers' equation on the interval $[-L,L]$ with periodic boundary conditions and initial value
+As the third and final example we consider Burgers' equation on the interval $[-1,1]$ with periodic boundary conditions and initial value

-For the remainder of this section we will refer to this as the Lorentzian initial value.
-Although this initial value decays to zero as $x\to\infty$ it does so only algebraically.
-Once again we investigate the accuracy of the discontinuous Galerkin and FFT implementation as a function of the truncation parameter $L$.
-The corresponding numerical results are shown in Figure \ref{fig:order-lorentzian}.
-We observe that such an initial value and the correspondingly large domain required is challenging for the FFT based implementation.
-For example, if we are interested in computing a smooth solution up to an accuracy of $10^{-7}$, the eight order discontinuous Galerkin scheme is more efficient by orders of magnitude as compared to the FFT implementation.
-In the present case we also observe that the fourth, sixth, and eight order discontinuous Galerkin schemes are fairly comparable with respect to performance.
-This is to be expected as the required regularity is certainly not present at the boundary of the domain.
+with the bump function $\Psi(x)=\exp(-1/(1-x^2))$ and $\omega=20$.
+For the remainder of this section we will refer to this as the oscillating initial value.
+Once again we investigate the accuracy of the discontinuous Galerkin and FFT implementation as a function of the regularity of the solution.
+The corresponding numerical results are shown in Figure \ref{fig:order-oscillating}.
+As the regularity decreases the relative performance of the eight order discontinuous Galerkin scheme, compared to the FFT implementation, increases.
+For the configuration with $t=0.1$ the performance of these two methods is almost identical.
+As before, we observe that the discontinuous Galerkin method outperforms Lagrange interpolation by a significant margin.